It’s Mud Season: Weight Restrictions on Local Roads

 A. Some municipalities create an ordinance which includes a fixed time limit, such as March 1 to May 1, and imposes the restriction year to year.
 However, it is probably better to respond to the actual conditions that occur.
 The need for restrictions will depend on variables such as amount of snowfall, ongoing spring precipitation, actual daytime and nighttime temperatures, and specific areas where drainage is poor.
 Also, research in Minnesota suggests that paved roads recover almost two weeks earlier than unpaved roads.
 Depending upon the actual conditions, restrictions might be placed or modified earlier or later than a fixed date in March or May.
 The experience of the road agent is helpful at specific locations.

-Q. How are these decisions enforced?
+Q. How are road weight limits enforced?

 A. A person who violates the weight limits or the terms of an exemption is guilty of a “violation if a natural person, or a misdemeanor if a corporate or other entity.”
 RSA 231:191, VI.
 Criminal prosecution is required to enforce those penalties.
 In addition, anyone whose action damages the highway is liable for the cost of restoration of the highway (or may be required to restore it themselves) to a condition satisfactory to the person authorized to grant exemptions from weight limits.
 RSA 231:191, VI.
 However, the municipality cannot impose restoration costs on anybody without “reason to believe that the…damage…is attributable” to that person.
 RSA 231:191, IV.